Moving Furniture from UAE to Turkey (2026): Holiday Home Customs, Taxes & Real Costs

 The Big Debate: Ship from Dubai or Buy in Turkey?

 This is the first strategic decision you need to make.
+Whether you are moving from Dubai Marina or Khalifa City, the logic remains the same.

 The Expert Verdict: Shipping is generally only financially viable for high-value designer pieces, antiques, or sentimental items.
 For standard furniture, the cost of shipping + duties often exceeds the value of buying new in Turkey.